 - Fiercely passionate customers, who are "in the know", are very loyal to the company.

-- The company has much higher prices than competitors.
+- The company has much higher prices than competitors, which fans are happy to pay.

 - Quality is paramount.
 Marketing is poor.
 Web sites may be disastrous.